oxysoft/SexyRider/README.md

 ![](Images/cs_AcidRain.png)

 According to the established laws of physics, visible green light oscillating at around 555nm stimulates cones on the retina more easily than other wavelenghts.
 With that in mind, I see no reason why code drawn on a green backdrop wouldn't stimulate your mind more vividly, much like green light stimulates cones.

+# In the future...

+- Brand new color schemes.
+- Updates and tweaks to existing color schemes.